Ultimate Gili Islands Travel Guide: Which Gili Island Is Best for Honeymoon?

 These are a common means of transportation.
 However, the welfare of the horses can vary.
 Opting to walk or cycle if you’re not sure.

-You could leave your bags in Bali (either with your hotel or in storage) and travel light to the Gili Islands.
+You could leave your luggage in Bali (either with your hotel or in storage) and travel light for your Gili Islands honeymoon stop.

-The Gili Islands have more of a backpacker vibe, but there are some cute boutique style properties that are more than suitable for a heavenly honeymoon.
+The Gili Islands have a more laid back, backpacker vibe, but there are some cute boutique style properties that are more than suitable for a heavenly Gili Islands honeymoon.

-We’d recommend booking in advance, too.
+We’d recommend booking your Gili Islands honeymoon hotel in advance, too.
 Don’t just turn up without having your accommodation booked.

-Gili Trawangan, affectionately known as Gili T, is the largest, most developed, and most visited island among the Gili Islands.
+Gili Trawangan, affectionately known as Gili T, is the largest, most developed, and most popular for a Gili Islands honeymoon.

-With a clear view of Bali, this tropical paradise has stunning sunsets that stretch across the horizon, creating the perfect honeymoon backdrop.
+With a clear view of Bali, this tropical paradise has stunning sunsets that stretch across the horizon – the perfect honeymoon backdrop!

-Gili Trawangan’s reputation is of the party island and it definitely is, with bars and restaurants concentrated along a bustling strip.
+Gili Trawangan is known as the the party island and it definitely is, with bars and restaurants concentrated along a bustling strip.

 However, if you venture away from this area, you’ll find quieter stretches of pristine beaches and areas to have a quiet beer or cocktail.

 The island is tiny and you could walk around it in around 2 hours.
-Grabbing a bicycle is the perfect mode of transportation for Gili Trawangan as it’s a car free paradise.
+Grabbing a bicycle is ideal, it’s the perfect mode of transportation for Gili Trawangan, which is a car free paradise.

 On the eastern side of Gili Trawangan, the main street, next to the old port and newly built harbour, you’ll find a concentration of bars and restaurants that are open well into the early hours.